 It’s been 5 years since OnePlus has entered into the Indian market, and now it’s the #1 Premium Smartphone Maker in India.
 Throughout the journey, OnePlus had seen both ups and downs, but one thing it did well is gaining loyal fans.
 OnePlus 7 series, the next flagship lineup is launched recently, and we thought why not take a look at the history of OnePlus flagship phones launched by them in India?
-This is so we get an idea on what has changed, and how the company promises to #NeverSettle.
+This is so we get an idea of what has changed, and how the company promises to #NeverSettle.

-This is definitely not the OnePlus’s brand story, but it’s more of revisiting the past.
+This is definitely not the OnePlus’s brand story, but it’s more of revisiting the history.
 I’m sure you’ll feel nostalgic reading this.
-It’s also filled with my experiences, and also how OnePlus had to cope with the competition and rose to the number 1 premium smartphone marker.
+It’s also filled with my experiences, and also how OnePlus had to cope with the competition and rose to become the number 1 premium smartphone marker.
 So, why late?
 Let’s get started!

-OnePlus History – Launch of ‘OnePlus One’ in India
+1. Launch of ‘OnePlus One’ in India

 I remember it was in 2014 when my colleague Nidish had spoken to me about this Chinese brand which was offering premium-end smartphones for a cheaper price.
 Well, it didn’t make sense until I saw what the phone and its features.
 It’s indeed the OnePlus One!
 Sooner everyone in India was talking about it, and I do remember it was the same time when Xiaomi entered into the Indian market.
 Even though Xiaomi launched the Mi4 and Mi3 in India, everyone’s eyes were on the OnePlus One because of the flagship specifications.

 My Colleague Nidish did write an article on How to get OnePlus One smartphone in India and even I made an article on top 5 reasons why you should buy OnePlus One.
 With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014 for a price of Rs.
 21,999.
 The flagship killer has got some hefty specifications, but there was a catch in purchasing it and I bet you remember how!
 Yup, we were only able to purchase OnePlus One via invites which were very similar to their global invite system.
-On the contrary, Xiaomi had also made its way to the Indian market which launched their smartphones in partnership with Flipkart and was sold in flash sales.
+On the contrary, Xiaomi had also made its way to the Indian market which launched its smartphones in partnership with Flipkart and was sold in flash sales.

 The Invites System